-6.1.
-Online Scheduling to Minimize Average Flow Time
+A. Online Scheduling to Minimize Average Flow Time

-In the context of interactive services, users send requests to the service, and the service must process the requests while optimizing some service-wide performance criteria.
+In the context of interactive services, users send requests to the service, and the service must process the requests while optimizing some service-wide performance criterion.
 We consider the online scenario where the jobs (computation done to satisfy requests) are parallel and the service does not know the characteristics of the jobs (such as their running times or arrival times).
-One of the most commonly used quality-of-service metrics is the average flow time of all jobs, where the flow time of a job is the elapsed time between the job's arrival time and its completion time.
+One of the most commonly used quality-ofservice metrics is the average flow time of all jobs, where the flow time of a job is the elapsed time between the job's arrival time and its completion time.

-Several scheduling algorithms have been designed and theoretically analyzed for minimizing average flow for parallel jobs [7, 8, 9, 10].
-The only one that has been implemented is the Distributed Random Equi-Partition (DREP)
+Several scheduling algorithms have been designed and theoretically analyzed for minimizing average flow for parallel jobs [7-10].
+The only one that has been implemented is the Distributed Random Equi-Partition (DREP) algorithm [10], which was shown to have good performance theoretically and practically.
+While the details are not important, when a new job arrives, DREP allocates some of the cores that were previously working on other jobs to this new job and when a job leaves, DREP allocates the cores working on this job to other jobs.

-- algorithm [10], which was shown to have good performance theoretically and practically.
-Given the DREP scheduler, when a job arrives at time t, each processor decides to give itself to the new job with probability $1/n_t$ where n_t is the number of unfinished jobs at time t.
-When a job completes, each processor assigned to that job randomly picks an unfinished job and gives itself to the - 695 picked job.
-Agrawal et al.'s implementation [10] shows their scheduler design has strong practical performance, but the performance can significantly increase further if the DREP scheduler is implemented based on AMCilk system, due to a faster core reallocation mechanism.
-In particular, in Agrawal et al.'s implementation [10], preemption only occurs at steal boundaries (as described in Section 3).
+In Agrawal et al.'s implementation [10], preemption only occurs at steal boundaries (as described in Section III).
 When a new job arrives, the DREP scheduler allocates certain cores to it which were allocated to other jobs.
 The cores only stop working on their current jobs and start working on the new jobs when their deque becomes empty and they try to steal.
 In contrast, AMCilk implements preemptions at frame boundaries, leading to more responsive reallocations.